2000 Solomon Islands coup d'état: Coup d'état

-Repercussions of the Coup d'État
+Aftermath

 Economic consequences

 Throughout the building ethnic tension in 2000, the Solomon Islands economy was negatively affected.
 The nation's gross domestic product decreased by fourteen percent in 2000.
 It is also believed that by October 2000, more than eight thousand jobs had been lost.
 The capitol, Honiara, where most of the fighting and coup d’etat took place, lost a lot of workers because of the violence and Malaitan migration back to Malaita.
 Due to Isatabu Freedom Movement raids on Guadalcanal’s mine, Gold Ridge, it closed down, losing a major contributor to foreign money.
 As well as the mine, logging exports fell by thirteen percent in 2000, because of the roadblocks set up by the Malaita Eagle Force and Isatabu Freedom Movement.
 On Guadalcanal, plantations were also destroyed and equipment was stolen, as well as livestock being killed for food by soldiers from the Isatabu Freedom Movement.
 Houses, buildings and infrastructure were destroyed, including a water station at Kongulae, leaving Honiara without water from that source.
 As well as the domestic economy, the nation was unable to trade internationally for the likes of oil and gas due to insufficient funds at the Central Bank.

-Peace Talks
+Peace talks

-On the fifteenth of October 2000, peace talks were held in Townsville Australia, to begin a process of reconciliation, resulting in the Townsville Peace Agreement.
-The talks hosted the following groups from the Solomon Islands, The Malaita Eagle Force, The Isatabu Freedom Movement, the Solomon Islands Government, The Malaita Provincial Government and the Guadalcanal Provincial Government.
-The Townsville Peace Agreement concluded that the government of The Solomon Islands was to introduce a form of government that would give more autonomy to the provinces.
+On 15 October 2000, peace talks were held in Townsville in Australia to begin a process of reconciliation, resulting in the Townsville Peace Agreement.
+The talks hosted the Solomon Islands government, the Malaita Eagle Force, the Isatabu Freedom Movement, the Malaita Provincial Government and the Guadalcanal Provincial Government.
+The Townsville Peace Agreement concluded that Solomon Islands was to introduce a form of government that would give more autonomy to the provinces.
 Members, leaders, police and civilian advisors that were associated with the Malaita Eagle Force and the Isatabu Freedom Movement who participated in military operations during the course of the ethnic crisis, up until October 15 were granted amnesty.
 This amnesty excludes people that did not give up firearms, ammunition or stolen property that were to be surrendered following the Townsville Peace Agreement, which stated that both the Malaita Eagle Force and the Isatabu Freedom Movement had to surrender all weapons in their possession.
 The Agreement also declared that there was to be a free movement of People and Services throughout the Solomon Islands, following the peace talks.